anthonykevins/academic-kickstart/content/author/admin/_index.fr.md

 [[social]]
   icon = "envelope"
   icon_pack = "far"
-  link = "mailto:a.v.kevins@uu.nl"  # For a direct email link, use "mailto:".
+  link = "mailto:a.kevins@lboro.ac.uk"  # For a direct email link, use "mailto:".

 +++